 Roasting Fall Vegetables

-First, always cut the vegetables in similar sizes when roasting together, so they roast equally.
+First, always cut the vegetables in similar sizes when roasting together to roast equally.
 Not only does this prevent uneven cooking, but it's also nice to cook all the vegetables on the same baking pan.

 Also, use a silicone baking mat or parchment paper to prevent sticking when cooking without oil.
 Another suggestion is to wash the cut vegetables before placing them in a single layer on the baking sheet, allowing seasonings to stick to the vegetables without oil.